-During the COVID-19 pandemic wastewater surveillance161 was demonstrated in a range of settings to provide an important additional line of data that can support early detection of outbreaks, cost effective targeting of diagnostics and also augment uptake of risk communications among other uses162.
-Such wastewater and environmental163 surveillance have also been successfully deployed for many years for polio and illicit drugs and has been more recently trialled for other targets such as typhoid, cholera and antimicrobial resistance.
+During the COVID-19 pandemic wastewater surveillance156 was demonstrated in a range of settings to provide an important additional line of data that can support early detection of outbreaks, cost effective targeting of diagnostics and also augment uptake of risk communications among other uses157.
+Such wastewater and environmental158 surveillance have also been successfully deployed for many years for polio and illicit drugs and has been more recently trialled for other targets such as typhoid, cholera and antimicrobial resistance.
 However, common challenges have been; establishing timely and effective links to a well-defined data use for public health decision making, sustaining surveillance activities between the acute phase of outbreaks, developing sampling and laboratory methods that serve more than one disease or risk of interest, and adapting method for use in settings with low levels of sewer coverage.
-Another challenge has been the lack of training opportunities for practitioners and stakeholders on the application and benefits of wastewater surveillance for public health and preservation of ecosystem services.
+Another challenge has been the lack of training opportunities for public health and preservation of ecosystem services.

 The experience of wastewater surveillance for COVID-19 has ignited widespread interest and research on application of wastewater and environment surveillance for a variety of other targets, particularly respiratory and vaccine preventable diseases, for potential application at scale within wider global disease surveillance and response strategies.
-However, as yet, many remain in research and pilot phase and potential for efficiencies and sustainability though combining strategies for multiple pathogens has not been well explored.
+However, as yet, many